jiaohehu/NPreview/DOC-tabb.md

 The TABB block

 This block is designed to layout tabular data similar to LONG but without the header and frame, thus all rows are considered table bodies.
-In addition, each cell is to be rendered in the same width, in proportion to each other, and the entire block takes up the full width of the page.
+Similar to LONG, the entire block is to occupy the whole width of the page.
+However, to be different than LONG, each cell is to be always rendered in the same width, in proportion to each other.

 The syntax of this block to be recognized is similar to LONG, the only difference is that `(&)` is being replaced by `&`.